phalcon-orphanage/docs/en/reference/cache.rst

         "lifetime" => 604800
     ));

-    //Backends are registered from the fastest to the slower
+    // Backends are registered from the fastest to the slower
     $cache = new Multiple(array(
         new ApcCache($ultraFastFrontend, array(
             "prefix" => 'cache',